While there are no valid scientific studies on how to make your vagina taste good, it certainly doesn’t stop people from speculating.

 The Bottom Line

-If it’s good for your body, it’s likely good for maintaining a healthy vagina.
+If something is good for your body, it’s probably good for maintaining a healthy smelling and tasting vagina.
 So stay hydrated, eat a balanced diet, and stay active.
-You’ll have the best smelling pussy you can!
+You’ll have the best tasting pussy you can!

 On a final note, if you really want your partner to experience a fruity + sweet vagina, Mberry tablets are one way.
 They just dissolve the tablet in their mouth, then sour foods will taste sweet (it works with vagina taste too).